 Postcard Press Picks

-Book Club: The Tea Girl of Hummingbird Lane
+Reading Club: The Tea Girl of Hummingbird Lane

 Every now and then, I stumble upon a book that captures me from the start and has me glued to the very end—the kind of book that you can’t put down.
 Recently, this happened with a novel that was not only beautifully written but also so enlightening that it kept me thinking long after I turned the last page.
 I wanted to recommend it to everyone, and immediately thought it was perfect for Postcard Press and the type of culturally-enriching content we inspire to share.
 But one warning: it will pique your wanderlust—my desire to return to China has never been stronger.